benjojo/gophervista/README.md

 ![ExampleScreenshot](blog/rewritten-search.png)

-You can realistically find out more infomation about this over at the blog post:
+You can realistically find out more information about this over at the blog post: